How AI Matchmaking helps you create successful events

 A scalable, user-friendly conversational AI solution with chatbots and language translation features can significantly improve engagement.

-It can automate customer support by facilitating conversations on thousands of industry-specific topics, rather than being a mere FAQ tool.
-For example, if the event is related to banking and financial services that have complex product offerings, a virtual chatbot can answer the relevant questions.
+For example, if the event is related to banking and financial services with complex product offerings, a virtual chatbot can answer the relevant questions.

-AI language translators can instantly and accurately translate any event communication, web pages and content resources into different languages.
 This enhances the global appeal of your virtual event and helps you reach out to a more diverse audience across different cultures.

 The new way of business matchmaking

-With its ability to rapidly study user patterns, AI matchmaking has changed the way connections are made at events.
-It allows organisers to do an in-depth analysis of the audience persona to find suitable matches and drive them towards the right business opportunities.
+With its ability to rapidly study user patterns, AI matchmaking has changed how connections are made at events.

-This leads to a greater engagement rate, better quality leads and a higher overall satisfaction score for the event.
+This leads to a greater engagement rate, better-quality leads and a higher overall satisfaction score for the event.

 Person-to-object matchmaking